twilio/twilio-python/README.md

 ### API Credentials

-`TwilioRestClient` needs your Twilio credentials.
-While these can be passed in directly to the constructor, we suggest storing your credentials as environment variables.
+To get started, the `TwilioRestClient` needs your Twilio credentials.
+You can either pass these directly to the constructor (see the code below) or via environment variables.

+We suggest storing your credentials as environment variables.
 Why?
 You'll never have to worry about committing your credentials and accidentally posting them somewhere public.

-The `TwilioRestClient` looks for `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` inside the current environment.

 ### Making a Call